 Eventually the Minnesota Crime Data Explorer will replace the Minnesota Uniform Crime Reports.
 And with the state’s 2020 transition to more detailed reporting, the Minnesota Crime Data Explorer will contain information that had not been collected at a statewide level until recently, including detailed information on victims, victim-offender relationships, property, and much more.

-The types of data available in Minnesota Crime Data Explorer continue to grow, as do the dynamic ways in which it can be viewed.
-The following reporting areas or features are now available.
+The data available in the Minnesota Crime Data Explorer continue to grow, as do the dynamic ways in which it can be viewed.
+Here are some recent updates now available.